jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

             if (person.id == idForUpdate) person.copy(interests = person.interests + newInterest) else person
             //               ^^^^^^^^^^^                                             ^^^^^^^^^^^
             //               use meta-information to determine the specific          use the information portion
-            //               person that must get an update                          from action to update the person }
+            //               person that must be updated                             of action to update the person }
     }
 }

 render {
-    // (rendering of person omitted)
+    // Rendering of person omitted...

     section {
         button {